In this blog post, we share some insights, tips and practical resources about maintaining a work-personal life balance as an academic.

 Times Higher Education conducted the first major global survey of university staff opinions on work-life balance.
 The results highlight that academics struggle to find time for family and personal relationships because of more and more work.

 The following findings were taken from The Times Higher Education survey published in February 2018 in the article ‘Work-life balance survey 2018: long hours take their toll on academics‘.

 The first key finding we extracted is the connection between workload and mental health.
 Working too much can lead to severe consequences such as anxiety, depression or a high level of stress.
 31% male and 26% female academics responded that work has a negative impact on their mental health.

 The second key finding we identified is the impact that the academics’ workload has on having children and vice-versa.
-Female researchers have this issue more than males, with 43% saying that having children holds back their career.
+Female researchers have this issue more than males, with 43% saying that having children holds back their careers.
 Also, female academics are less likely to have children than male academics.
-63% of female researchers who do not have children say this is partly because of fearing it would be incompatible with their career.
+63% of female researchers who do not have children say this is partly because they fear it would be incompatible with their career.